 Please visit our Geologic Information Portal and Geologic Hazard Maps page for the most up-to-date listing of all of our hazard maps.

 Find and learn about faults

-The Division works to increase public and scientific understanding of fault and earthquake hazards in our state.
+The Survey works to increase public and scientific understanding of fault and earthquake hazards in our state.
 We work closely with the Washington Emergency Management Division, the Washington Seismic Safety Committee, and the Federal Emergency Management Agency to ensure that the best-available science is used in the development of hazard mitigation plans.
-In addition, the Division performs seismic safety evaluations of schools.
+In addition, the Survey performs seismic safety evaluations of schools.

 Consider subscribing to our blog, Washington State Geology News, to receive notifications when new information is published.
 Also check out Ear to the Ground, published by the Department of Natural Resources.